MATH-1300-LN01&WBP01

 - Reading: Section 8.4 (pages 553–555) from the textbook.

-- Exercises due on November 15 Wednesday
+- Exercises due on November 15 Friday

-(submit these here on Canvas or in class):
+(submit these on Canvas or in class):

 - If two sides of a triangle have lengths a and b